PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Concat input-adapter result retention implementation checkpoint

+The layout-option call now retains `_layout_opt_concat_input_adapter_stats`, and the terminal call retains `_terminal_concat_input_adapter_stats`.
+Both preserve the indexed owner's unchanged one-counter dictionary and remain unconsumed because a zero counter does not exclude cleanup-only pruning.

+These are assignment-only changes.
+No consumer or guard was added.
+The lowerer wrapper, owner, one-key schema, unconditional unused-tensor pruning, graph-index behavior, live Session LayoutState, layout-option guard, retained Split/mixed pre-Concat predecessors, Slice/Logistic/Concat tail and Concat/unary/Conv successors, layout-recovery and safe-reduction selections, dependencies, diagnostics, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- Concat input-adapter schema and indexed-owner fixtures, unconditional cleanup, layout-recovery and safe-reduction selections, both direct boundaries, adjacent Split/mixed and Slice/Logistic/Concat owners, terminal Concat/unary/Conv cleanup, architecture, and pass-efficiency coverage:
+  `406 passed in 18.66s`
+- branch-changed broad suite plus the same Concat input-adapter coverage:
+  `1663 passed in 27.31s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the guarded `_optimize_transpose_slice_logistic_concat_reshape_tail_nhwc_chains()` result and every other production form of that owner.
+Preserve the newly retained Concat input-adapter dictionaries, layout option policy, live LayoutState, channel-shuffle successor, independent orchestration selection, and observation-only evidence rules.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the